vpsx/cogwheel/README.md

 And now you can hit your breakpoints and start debugging.

+OPTIONAL:
-OPTIONAL: To use the optional dev dependencies, change `poetry install --no-dev` in the Dockerfile to just `poetry install`.
+1. To use the optional dev dependencies, change `poetry install --no-dev` in the Dockerfile to just `poetry install`.
+1. To drop into the debugger on every request, uncomment the section "FOR ENTHUSIASTIC INTERACTIVE DEBUGGER" in `wsgi/wsgi-scripts/app.wsgi`.

 -----------------------------------------------------------------------